-This Habit Is Disrupting Your Hormones.
+This Habit Is Disrupting Your Menstrual Cycle.
 Here's What To Do

 So many women are suffering from irregular menstrual cycles, painful cramps, or conditions like PCOS (one of the most common hormonal imbalances out there, affecting between 8 and 20 percent of women).
 We're constantly talking about these issues on mindbodygreen and reminding women that there's a lot they can do to restore their hormone balance naturally—like change their diets, heal their gut, and reduce stress.